ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 : The date/time format defined in section 3 of this document.

 Timestamp:
-: This term is used in this document to refer to an unambiguous representation of some instant in time.
+: An unambiguous representation of some instant in time.

 Z:
 : A suffix which, when applied to a time, denotes a UTC offset of